-Typically, six to 10.
+Typically, 5 to 15.
 More or fewer is OK too though.

 The team that gets the highest score wins each game.
 The teams with the highest scores over the course of the season get into the playoffs.
 The winner of the playoffs is the champion.